valeryan/vscode-phpsab/DEVELOPMENT.md

 -   After installing, you may need to reload VSCode.

 ## Publishing Releases

 Using the Release system on Github, draft a new release with the desired version tag.
 The github workflow should handle updating the package.json version and publishing the release to both Vs Marketplace and the Open VSX Registry.
 These both require a PAT to be set in the security section on github.com and will occasionally need to be updated or rotated if the publishing workflow fails.

+## Commit Messages

+In order to provide some unit to commit messages and make the changelog more valuable we will use commitizen.
+To make a commit message use `git cz` and follow the prompts.